qmk/qmk_firmware/docs/contributing.md

 # Project Overview

 QMK is largely written in C, with specific features and parts written in C++.
 It targets embedded processors found in keyboards, particularly AVR ([LUFA](https://www.fourwalledcubicle.com/LUFA.php)) and ARM ([ChibiOS](https://www.chibios.org)).
-If you are already well versed in Arduino programming you'll find a lot of the concepts and limitations familiar.
+If you are already well versed in Arduino programming, you'll find a lot of the concepts and limitations familiar.
 Prior experience with Arduino is not required to successfully contribute to QMK.

 <!-- FIXME: We should include a list of resources for learning C here. -->